-Occupying half a city block in Tulsa's historic downtown, the Performing Arts Center is the design of Minoru Yamasaki, architect of the former World Trade Center towers.
-The PAC houses four theaters, a studio space, and a large reception hall, the TPAC has long played host to Broadway tours, nationally recognized artists, local talent and city functions.
+The building itself occupies half a city block in Tulsa's historic downtown and is the design of Minoru Yamasaki, architect of the former World Trade Center towers.
+Housing four theatres, a studio space and a large reception hall, the TPAC has long played host to Broadway tours, nationally recognized artists, local talent and city functions.